Windham, New Hampshire: Geography

 Windham is situated in Rockingham County in southeastern New Hampshire, approximately 3 mi north of the Massachusetts border.
 It is accessible from Exit 3 of Interstate 93.
 Windham is considered a bedroom community because of its growing population (over 10,000), only about 160 commercial land parcels, and lack of public transportation.
 The nearest airport to Windham is Manchester–Boston Regional Airport, about 20 mi to the north.
 Boston, Massachusetts, is 37 mi to the south along Interstate 93.
 The landscape of Windham consists of suburban subdivisions, rural open spaces and large areas of undeveloped land.

 According to the United States Census Bureau, the town has a total area of 71.9 sqkm, of which 69.3 sqkm are land and 2.7 sqkm are water, comprising 3.73% of the town.
 The entire town is within the Merrimack River watershed.
 Beaver Brook forms the western border of the town, while the eastern side of town drains to the Spicket River in Salem.
 Cobbetts Pond is east of the geographic center of town, while Canobie Lake is on the eastern border.
-The highest point is Jenny's Hill in the northeast part of town, at 505 ft above sea level.
+The highest point is Jenny's Hill in the northeastern part of town, at 505 ft above sea level.